 How Can Marketers Use GraphQL?

 GraphQL was created by Facebook in 2012, and it has been gaining in popularity lately.
-Given the creator, now you can see why does this matter for marketers.
-Here are a few more.
+Given the creator, now you can see why this matters for marketers.

 How Does GraphQL make personalization easier?